 FAQ

 Council has notified us that trees may be planted on the verge.
-We do follow planting guidelines set out by council.
+We follow planting guidelines set out by Council.
+Recently, GUST and Council have worked more closely, with all requests being sent to Council for review.

 12m from an intersection; 3m from the traffic approach side of an access crossing; 3m from a powerpole or street light.